LukokiMakuntimaDaniel/Integration-Implementations-IBM-App-Connect-Enterprise/README.md

 # 🧩 IBM App Connect Enterprise (ACE) Integration Projects

-Este repositório demonstra vários projetos de integração utilizando o **IBM App Connect Enterprise (ACE)**.
-Cada exemplo foi criado para ilustrar **casos de uso práticos**, ideais para:
+This repository showcases various integration projects using **IBM App Connect Enterprise (ACE)**.
+Each example is designed to demonstrate **real-world use cases**, making it ideal for:

-- Aprendizado técnico individual
+- Learning ACE through practical examples
-- Consulta e reutilização em ambientes empresariais
+- Serving as a reference for integration developers
-- Demonstrações de boas práticas com ACE
+- Reuse in enterprise environments

-## 📦 O que você encontrará aqui
+## 📦 What You'll Find

-- 🌐 Integrações com **APIs REST** e **SOAP**
+- 🌐 Integration with **REST** and **SOAP APIs**
-- 🗃️ Conexões com **bases de dados** (MySQL, PostgreSQL, DB2)
+- 🗃️ Connectivity with **databases** (MySQL, PostgreSQL, DB2)
-- 💬 Mensageria com **IBM MQ**
+- 💬 Messaging with **IBM MQ**
-- ☁️ Integrações com **serviços em nuvem** (AWS, Azure, IBM Cloud)
+- ☁️ Integration with **cloud services** (AWS, Azure, IBM Cloud)

-## 🛠️ Requisitos
+## 🛠️ Requirements

-- IBM App Connect Enterprise v12 ou superior
+- IBM App Connect Enterprise v12 or later
-- Acesso a um ambiente de desenvolvimento (como Integration Server local)
+- ACE Toolkit or Integration Server environment
-- Docker (opcional, para ambientes simulados)
+- Docker (optional, for container-based testing)
 - Git